“Wherever you are is the entry point” – Kabir

 Eating is something we routinely do every day.
-However, we are often rushed and hurried between activities.
+However, we are often rushed and hurried between activities when we eat.

 If you are having a particularly stressful day, it might seem that multi-tasking by eating and working is the way to go.
 However, the exact opposite — focusing on one action — is the best way to bring calm and focus into your day.

 Start small.
 Like all new habits, it’s best to set realistic expectations.
-Choose one meal or snack each day and commit to focusing on mindful eating for about twenty minutes.
+Choose one meal or snack each day and commit to focusing on mindful eating for about 20 minutes.

-Set this time aside to eat without other digital distractions.
+Set this time aside to eat without digital distractions.
 Take a short digital detox.

 - Remember to chew.
 Make sure you chew your food enough so that it is broken down before you swallow.

-- Then, focus on each mouthful.
-Think about the flavor, and even the sound of the food in your mouth.
+- Focus on each mouthful.
+Think about the flavor and even the sound of the food in your mouth.

 Taking time to focus on this one activity only, without digital distractions, can increase your energy for the rest of the day.